SameehaFirdaus/Anti-Sleep-Alarm-Specs/README.md

-# Anti-Sleep Alarm
+# Anti-Sleep Alarm Specs

 ## Overview
-The **Anti-Sleep Alarm** is a safety device designed to keep drivers and individuals awake and alert.
+The **Anti-Sleep Alarm Specs** is a safety device designed to keep drivers and individuals awake and alert.
 It detects signs of drowsiness and provides an alarm to prevent accidents caused by microsleep episodes.

 ## Features
 - **Drowsiness Detection**: Uses sensors (e.g., IR sensors, accelerometers, or camera-based eye-tracking) to detect signs of sleepiness.